parente/tott/doc/setup.rst

 You need to prepare your laptop to use the numerous tools in our planned meet-ups.
 To do so, read this page and follow its instructions, step-by-step.
 You will find a a verification procedure at the end of the document that will ensure that you have a working development environment.

-At a glance, you will configure all of the following:
+At a glance, you will configure all of the following.
+Don't download these now, just glance at the list to get a sense of what you're setting up.

 #. *tottbox* (v2013-12-31), an Ubuntu virtual machine (VM) prepared to run all of our tools
 #.
 VirtualBox_ (v4.3.6) to run *tottbox*